openshift-examples/web/content/networking/network-policy-ovs.md

 ## Nice to know / Basics

 1. Based on labeling or annotations
+    * project / namespaces seldom have labels :-/
 2. Empty label selector match all
-3. Rules for allowing
+2. Rules for allowing
-4. Ingress -&gt; who can connect to this POD
+    * Ingress -&gt; who can connect to this POD
-5. Egress -&gt; where can this POD connect to
+    * Egress -&gt; where can this POD connect to
-6. **Rules**
+4. **Rules**
-   1. traffic is allowed unless a Network Policy selecting the POD
+    * traffic is allowed unless a Network Policy selecting the POD
-   2. traffic is denied if pod is selected in policie but none of them have any rules allowing it
+    * traffic is denied if pod is selected in policie but none of them have any rules allowing it
-   3. =  You can only write rules that allow traffic!
+    * =  You can only write rules that allow traffic!
-   4. Scope: Namespace
+    * Scope: Namespace

 ## Tutorial / Demo - OpenShift v4!